Neovim Tutor

 - You can use numbers before operators to repeat operations

-moves word to word by the last letter
+wmoves word to word by the first letteremoves word to word by the last letter

 - Change command syntax is as follows,

-moves to the beginning of a line- Undo changes with
+operator [number] motion 0moves to the beginning of a line- Undo changes with

 Ctrl+r